digitaldonkey/guru/Readme.txt

 Getting started
 ---------------

-**Create a subtheme** You may rename the theme according to your needs or create a subtheme with drush.
-Make sure using drush8.
+**Create a subtheme** You should create a subtheme with drush.
 Lullabot tells you `how to use multiple drush versions <https://www.lullabot.com/articles/switching-drush-versions>`__.

 In order to create a subtheme with drush, guru theme needs to be installed and